 The brands that move to headless ecommerce aren't abandoning what worked.
 They're investing in a foundation that can handle what comes next.

 That means: faster storefronts that convert better.
-Checkout flows built around your business logic, not around what an app store will allow.
+Checkout flows built around your business logic, not around what an app store or plugin will allow.
 AI features that connect to real data.
 Omnichannel infrastructure where inventory, orders, and customers exist in one place, not three.
+And for WooCommerce brands specifically: a path off the WordPress maintenance treadmill, onto a modern stack that your team can actually build on.

 See also: ecommerce website design for a broader look at what a high-performance ecommerce build involves, from architecture to design.